Water leaks

 Diagnostics:

-• Water ingress into the rear area of the luggage compartment
+• Water ingress into rear luggage compartment area

 Cause:

-• Leaks through reverse lights.
-There are two sealing methods:
+• Leaks through the reverse lights.
+There are two ways to seal:

 • Sealing with foam waterproofing